tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 Welcome students to class and congratulate them on making it this far in the course!
 At this point, students are only one unit away from their first project, and so they should feel proud of what they have accomplished so far!

-Open the slideshow and overview the learning outcomes, class objectives, and a brief background of the SQL unit:
+Open the slideshow and review the learning outcomes, class objectives, and a brief background of the SQL unit:

 * Today's lesson will introduce students to the most popular database management language: SQL.